+Bacardi has been conducting tours since 1962, an almost 50-year tradition of showing visitors their factory.
 Bacardi's founder was Don Facundo Bacardí Massó, a Spaniard who emigrated to Cuba in 1830.
 He and brother José learned to filter rum through charcoal to remove impurities and age it in oak barrels to give it its smoothness.

 Today, Bacardi continues to be a family business, now in its fifth generation.
 They continue to be, as Enrique labeled the spirit, "The Kings of Rum."

-The Showroom and the Secrets
+The Showroom and Secrets

 You'll also learn some of the steps that go into making rum: the two types of fermentation, the best types of rum for sipping vs. mixing, and even what Bacardi does with the byproducts of rum production.
-What you won't learn is the proprietary process for fermentation, distillation, aging, and blending.